p4rkerw/SALSA/Tutorial/README.md

 --modality rna \
 --threads 10
 ```
-**Inspect the vcf** Note that the first 3 variants have a physically-phased genotype denoted by the pipe character whereas the last 2 variants are not phased.
+**Inspect the vcf** Note that the first 3 variants are physically-phased, which is indicated by the pipe character in their genotype.
+In contrast, the last 2 variants are not phased.
 ```
 bcftools query -f '[%CHROM,%POS,%REF,%ALT,%GT,%FILTER\n]' vcfdir/rna_genotype/pbmc.rna.chr22.vcf.gz | head -n3
 chr22,16604409,A,G,1|1,PASS